Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe conica

 by Michael Kuo

-Unlike most of the red to orange waxy caps in North America, the witch's hat is relatively easy to identify: virtually all parts of the mushroom bruise and discolor strongly black.
+Unlike many of the red and orange waxy caps in North America, Hygrocybe conica (sometimes called the "the witch's hat") is relatively easy to identify: virtually all parts of the mushroom bruise and discolor strongly black.
 In fact, one sometimes finds older specimens that have discolored so much that they appear almost completely black.
-C. Ribet's photoseries, at the bottom of this page, represents the witch's hat in its various stages of development.

 Hygrophorus conicus is a synonym.